imaginaryusername/Reusable_specs/reusable_addresses.md

 Sender's wallet shall first check the expiry time embedded in the paycode is at least one week ahead of local clock (skip if expiry time is 0).
 If expiry time is more than a week ahead, proceed.

-Sender's wallet shall determine the outpoints she wants to spend from, and determine which input is at position 0.
+Sender's wallet shall determine the outpoints she wants to spend from, and determine which input's public key  is to be used for deriving common secret.
+For a multi-input transaction whether from single or multiple senders, that designated input should be randomly determined.
+Note that multiple recipients can be included in a single transaction, and each recipient address are free to either be derived from public keys in different designated inputs or the same input.

-In the case of paying from P2PKH, P below is simply the public key of the first input.
-In the case of paying from P2SH-multisig, it is the first public key with a valid signature.
+In the case the designated input is P2PKH, P below is simply its embedded public key.
+In the case of designating P2SH-multisig, it is the first public key with a valid signature within that input.

 A common secret c can be derived as follows: